-Social work practitioners engaged in management and policy are committed to assuring that the work of the organization or community in which they practice, and the policies for which they advocate and implement, respect and advance the rights of all those served, all those employed therein, and all those impacted by that work.
-They are aware of major laws and court decisions that affect such rights in their work.
-They are knowledgeable about social inequalities, human rights violations, and other forms of oppression in the communities they serve and their root causes.

-Accordingly, they are able to develop and implement policies and training to assure such rights are fully accepted and integrated into the organization and its culture.
-They have the skills to understand how policies oppress the rights of others and recognize how these polices may not advance social, economic, or environmental justice; and how such policies may be amended to protect and further human rights and social, economic and environmental justice.
-Social workers engaged in management and policy practice reflect on their reactions to these injustices and discuss them with their colleagues and others in a professional manner.
+Social work practitioners engaged in management and policy are committed to assuring that the work of the organizations and communities in which they practice, and the policies which they advocate and implement, respect and advance the rights of all those served, all those employed therein, and all those impacted by that work.
+They are aware of important laws and other policies that affect such rights in their work.
+They are knowledgeable about racism, social inequalities, human rights violations, and other forms of oppression in the communities they serve and their root causes.
+Accordingly, they develop and implement interventions at multiple system and institutional levels to assure such rights are fully and democratically accepted and integrated into the organizations and communities within which they work.
+They have the skills to understand how laws and other policies may oppress the rights of others and thus not advance social, racial, economic, or environmental justice, and how laws and other policies may be amended to protect and further human rights and social, racial, economic, and environmental justice.
+Social workers engaged in management and policy practice reflect on their reactions to these social, racial, economic, or environmental injustices and discuss them with their colleagues and others in a professional manner.